IsmotaraDipty43/Taskmanager/README.md

-# Task Manager Application
+# TaskFlow

 ## Project Description

-This Task Manager Application allows users to manage their tasks seamlessly with a clean, minimalistic, and fully responsive UI.
+TaskFlow is a task manager Application, allows users to manage their tasks seamlessly with a clean, minimalistic, and fully responsive UI.
 Users can:

 - **Add, edit, and delete tasks:** Create, update, and remove tasks with details like title, description, task type, and estimated time.
 - **Reorder tasks:** Drag and drop tasks to reorder them within a category.